-Now we can discuss this memory mapped I/O interfacing with 8085 microprocessor with an example in which address bit A15 designates whether instructions reference memory or an I/O device.
-If A15= 0, a memory register is addressed; If A15= 1, than a memory mapped I/O device is address .this assignment elevates the first 32k bytes of memory address space to memory and second 32k to memory mapped I/O devices.
-External logic generates devices select pulses for memory mapped I/O only when = 0, the appropriate address is on the address low and a or strobe occurs.
+Here we start discussion on this memory mapped I/O interfacing with 8085 microprocessor. let’s take an example in which address bit A15 designates for whether instructions reference is memory or an I/O device.
+If A15 bit carry 0, then processor will understand a memory register is addressed. and if A15 bit carry 1, than processor will understand a memory mapped I/O device is addressed.
+For smooth processing, processor assign the first 32k bytes of memory address space to memory and second 32k to memory mapped I/O devices.
+In this scheme, IO/ M signal is not used to distinguish between memory and I/O devices.
+An I/O device is interfaced in the same manner as a memory device.

 MOV r, m :- Move the connects of input port whose address is available in (H,L) reg pair to any internal register.

-LDA addr :- Load the acc with the content of the input port whose address is available as a second and third byte of the instruction.
+LDA addr :- Load the accumulator with the content of the input port whose address is available as a second and third byte of the instruction.

-Other instructions include, ANA M, ADD M, M provide input data transfer and computation in a single instruction. same instruction that out the data from memory mapped ports are
+Other instructions include, ANA M & ADD M, M provide input data transfer and computation in a single instruction.
+Some instruction that out the data from memory mapped ports.

-LHLD and SHLD carry out 16- bit I/O transfers with single instructions which reduce program executive time considerably.
-The price paid for this added capability is a reduction in directly addressable main memory and the necessity of decoding a 16- bit rather than an 8-bit address.
+LHLD and SHLD carry out 16- bit I/O transfers with single instruction.
+It reduces program executive time considerably.
+The price paid for this added capability is a reduction in directly addressable main memory.
+And the other is necessity of decoding a 16- bit rather than an 8-bit address.

 Memory address decoding is nothing but to assign an address for each location in the memory chip.
-The data stored in the memory is accessed by specifying its address.
-Memory address can be decoded in two ways:
+The data stored in the memory can accessed by specifying its address.
+Memory address can decoded in two ways.

 - Absolute or Fully decoding and